- Prep Time:

 - Shape dough: Scrape the dough on to prepared baking sheet.
 Using a rubber spatula, shape the dough into a 6-inch round.
 Spray a small offset spatula with nonstick cooking spray and use it to gently smooth out the top of the round.
 Spray a bench scraper or large knife with nonstick cooking spray.
 Cut the round into 8 wedges, respraying the scraper or knife as necessary if dough sticks.
 Sprinkle an even layer of sugar over the scones.
 Bake scones until golden, about 15 minutes.

-Recipe adapted from Bon Appétit, Oct 2005.
+- Recipe adapted from Bon Appétit, Oct 2005.